-Education is crucial to ending prejudice and hate-motivated violence.
-The OSSCC prepares community members from rural, suburban, and urban areas of Oregon to plan, organize, and present educational workshops that address the health and safety needs of gay, lesbian, bisexual, transgender and questioning youth and families in their communities.
+Education~ Education is crucial to ending prejudice and hate-motivated violence.
+The OSSCC prepares community members from rural, suburban, and urban areas of Oregon to plan, organize, and present educational workshops that address the health and safety needs of gay, lesbian, bisexual, queer, intersex, asexual, transgender and questioning youth and families in their communities.

-Ongoing data collection and reporting of anti-GLBT harassment and violence is important to raising public awareness and improving the climate for all youth in our schools and communities.
+Data Collection~ Ongoing data collection and reporting of anti-LGBTQIA harassment and violence is important to raising public awareness and improving the climate for all youth in our schools and communities.
 The OSSCC seeks to implement a statewide process for youth to report bias, harassment, or violence directed at themselves or others and to receive support and referral when reporting these activities.

 Support Services~ The OSSCC will make support available at the request of youth, parents, or school personnel, to intervene in possible sexual orientation or gender identity bias and harassment situations.
 We can help youth create a safety plan, meet with school administrators, or provide links to educational or community resources.
-Read more about our services
+Read more about our Resources and Services.

 Brett Bigham - 2014 Oregon State Teacher of the Year-2015 National Education Association Educator of Excellence-2015 NEA Global Fellow

 Ben Bowman - Co-Chair, Director of Policy and Outreach, Seeds Training

 Dan Adams - Data Analyst, Oregon Department of Education

 Julie Houston - Acting Treasurer, Director, Early Childhood, Impact NW

 Eric Overby - (not pictured) Portland Representative of PFLAG